 Have you visited Madrid’s main sights, or do you just fancy some alternative experiences in Madrid?
-The Spanish capital is packed with different places and interesting stories.
-Explore everything from Madrid’s surprising main train station to a cultural meat town and join the locals for a ham museum and seafood party.
+The Spanish capital is packed with different experiences and interesting stories.
+Visit the new Banksy Museum, the surprising Central Station, beautiful gardens and eat tapas with the locals.

 Estación de Atocha, Glorieta de Carlos V, s/n